 Apply for a dropped kerb

-The construction of a dropped kerb for vehicle access (also known as a crossover) is governed by the Highways Act 1980 and New Roads and Street Works Act 1991.
-Such construction is controlled approved and licensed by Buckinghamshire County Council (BCC) as the Highway Authority.
+A dropped kerb, also known as a crossover, is governed by the Highways Act 1980 and New Roads and Street Works Act 1991.

-- Plan/drawing of access with dimensions, the access being no wider than 4.6m
+- drawing of access, being no wider than 4.6m

-- Plan/elevation of proposed alterations to the front boundary wall/fence/hedge (if applicable).
+- plan of proposed alterations to the front boundary wall/fence/hedge

-- A copy of the planning permission or letter confirms that planning permission is not required
+- copy of the planning permission or letter confirms that planning permission is not required

 Planning permission is required from your District Council to construct on A, B and C roads.
 Any licence we issue is not a substitute for planning permission.
 Any access serving 3 or more houses will be covered by a Section 184 licence.